-The first blog in this series—The Death of the Branch?
-Not So Fast!—discusses the continued importance of the branch network for financial institutions.
-With the “death of the branch” significantly overstated, the ability to measure, evaluate, and ultimately make informed decisions regarding your branch network continues to be a key element for success.
+The number of branches and their overall foot traffic have declined in recent years, and the pandemic has only accelerated the move to digital, but the branch is not dead!
+The ability to measure, evaluate, and ultimately make informed decisions regarding your branch network continues to be a key element for success.

 Traditionally, branch performance measurement equated to branch profitability analysis.
 While this is still a critical gauge of branch performance, it should be a starting point only.
-To better understand the value that your branches deliver to the organization, it is important to take a more comprehensive look at profitability analysis.
+To better understand the value that your branches deliver to the institution as a whole, it is important to take a more comprehensive look at profitability analysis.

 Continued Importance of Profitability Analysis